UPDATE: A Research Guide on the South Asian Association for Regional Cooperation (SAARC)

 The Working Group on Tourism prepared a Plan of Activities which includes the promotion of SAARC as a common tourist destination, to encourage the private sector in promoting regional cooperation in tourism, human resource development, promotion of South Asian identity through tourism, and cultural and eco-tourism development.
 The Working Group was authorized to periodically review the implementation of this Action Plan.

-SAARC attaches a high priority to the promotion of people-to-people contact in the region and to foster mutual understanding and goodwill among the peoples of South Asia.
-While it is an inter-governmental Association, successive Summits have emphasized on the importance of promoting people-to-people contact at all levels outside the State sector.
-In order to realize this objective, a number of initiatives have taken place.
-With a view of enriching and supplementing inter-governmental regional efforts in promoting socio-economic and cultural development in SAARC Region, the association encourages interface and interaction across the region among professional bodies, private corporate sector, civil society groups and creative artists.
+SAARC attaches a high priority to the promotion of people-to-people contact in the region and to fostering mutual understanding and goodwill among the peoples of South Asia.
+While it is an inter-governmental Association, successive Summits have emphasized the importance of promoting people-to-people contact at all levels outside the State sector.
+To realize this objective, several initiatives have taken place.
+With a view of enriching and supplementing inter-governmental regional efforts in promoting socio-economic and cultural development in the SAARC Region, the association encourages interface and interaction across the region among professional bodies, the private corporate sector, civil society groups, and creative artists.
 To further facilitate and acknowledge their work, the Association grants formal recognition to these bodies under two specific categories i.e. SAARC Apex Bodies and SAARC Recognized Bodies.
-Currently, there are six SAARC Apex Bodies and eighteen SAARC Recognized Bodies.
+Currently, there are six SAARC Apex Bodies and 18 SAARC Recognized Bodies.

-More information on regional cooperation on human resource development and tourism within SAARC can be found in the Official Website of the organization.
+More information on regional cooperation on human resource development and tourism within SAARC can be found on the Official Website of the organization.

 1991-2000: SAARC Decade of the Girl Child

 2001-2010: SAARC Decade of the Rights of the Child

 2010-2020: SAARC Decade of Intra-regional Connectivity